 A Madagascar safari offers a completely unique experience.
 The national parks and reserves protect lemurs, endemic plants and birds to delight nature lovers.
 Sure, a Madagascar tour or holiday suits the more adventurous and curious traveller.
 Yet it also boasts some of the most unspoiled beaches in the Indian Ocean, so the classic combination of ‘bush and beach’ is definitely on the cards here.

 Madagascar is like no other place on earth.
 This pint-sized ‘continent’ is neither Africa nor Asia.
 It split from Gondwanaland some 165 million years ago – a Noah’s ark of sorts sailing away to the east.
 This isolation led to a separate evolution of flora and fauna creating a paradise for safari visitors with over 20,000 species of flora and fauna, 80-90% of which are endemic to Madagascar.

 This strangest of islands is an incredibly exciting wildlife destination, known for its lemurs, orchids (1000 species), chameleons (over 70% of the world’s population) and frogs (a mere 150 species!)
 Lemurs are the lure for most visitors, with nine-tenths of the world’s endangered lemurs only found on Madagascar.

-We arrange mostly private tailor-made Madagascar tours.
+We arrange mostly private tailor-made tours.
 Our visitors usually visit one or two of the prime wildlife areas such as the Andasibe, the southern forests of Ranomafana or the unique spiny forest of the south.
 Then they end their Madagascar holiday relaxing on the gorgeous tropical beaches of Nosy Be, the northern islands or Ile Sainte Marie for example.

 We give some sample Madagascar holidays below, but these can usually be tailored to suit your specific interests.

-However a Madagascar safari is not for everyone!
+However a safari here is not for everyone!
 If you like 5 star hotels throughout. or if you need a trip to unfold exactly as the brochure says.
 Then perhaps Madagascar is not for you.
 However, if you have a spirit of adventure, welcome the unexpected, and are willing to accept some irritations and slightly too-basic hotels.
-Then Madagascar is a fascinating destination.
+Then this is a fascinating destination.
 We have first-hand knowledge of Madagascar having travelled all around the country, so we offer in depth knowledge.

 How to get to & around Madagascar